tokkonopapa/WordPress-IP-Geo-Block/_posts/2015-04-18-Why-so-many-plugins-vulnerable.md

 [SQL Injection Prevention Cheat Sheet][OWASP-SQL] like below:

 1. Validate user privilege by `current_user_can()` with `manage_options`.
-2. Validate nonece to limit the access route.
+2. Validate nonce to limit the access route.
 3. Export and import validated and parameterized queries.
 4. Use stored procedures.
 5. Escape all user supplied input.

 The action hook `admin_init` may cause similar misuse.
-Sucuri reported [RFI in MailPoet Plugin][MailPoet] on July 1 2014, and [RCE in Platform theme][Platform-theme] on Jan 21 2015.
+For example, Sucuri reported [RFI in MailPoet Plugin][MailPoet] on July 1 2014, and [RCE in Platform theme][Platform-theme] on Jan 21 2015.

 ### Privilege Escalation ###

-On February 3 2015, Sucuri disclosed [PE in UpdraftPlus plugin][UpdraftPlus].
+On February 3 2015, Sucuri disclosed
+[PE in UpdraftPlus plugin <= 1.9.50][UpdraftPlus].

 Suppose a registered user hit a button on the dashboard to do something.